RameezXD/Depthflow-Modal/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.
 🙏 Acknowledgments

-🎥 DepthFlow — the soul of this project.
+🎥 [DepthFlow](https://github.com/BrokenSource/DepthFlow) — the soul of this project.
 Without it, there is no magic.
-Like Immersity AI, but open-source and written buy Brokensoure (https://github.com/BrokenSource).
+Like Immersity AI, but open-source and written by [BrokenSource](https://github.com/BrokenSource).

 ☁️ Modal — for enabling seamless, serverless GPU computing.